Acute kidney injury

 After AKI you can make a full recovery and have normal kidney function or you can make a partial recovery with lower levels of kidney function.
 Some people may have permanent kidney damage that requires dialysis.

 After AKI your kidney function can continue to recover over time.
 People who have a history of AKI have a higher risk of chronic kidney disease.
-It is recommended that you get your kidney function checked out by your doctor every year for the first 3 years following an AKI.
+It's recommended that you get your kidney function checked out by your healthcare provider every year for the first 3 years following an AKI.

 The following links provide further information on acute kidney injury.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.